 1973: Jethro Tull topped the Billboard pop chart with their sixth studio album, Passion Play.
 It was the group’s last #1 LP in the US and followed the success of their previous album, Thick as a Brick, which had reached #1 the year before.

-1973: Marvin Gaye began six weeks at the top of the Billboard R&B chart with “Let’s Get It On,” the lead single from his thirteenth studio album.
-The record became Gaye’s most successful single for Motown Records and one of his most well-known songs.
+1973: Marvin Gaye began six weeks at the top of the Billboard R&B chart with “Let’s Get It On,” the lead single and title track from his thirteenth studio album.
+The record became Gaye’s most successful single for Motown Records and one of his most well known songs.

 1977: With the departure of guitarist Henri Padovani, the Police performed as a trio for the first time, headlining a show at a small nightclub called Rebecca’s in Birmingham, England.

 1978: The Who released Who Are You, the band’s eighth studio album and last to feature drummer Keith Moon.